1. Hadoop Tutorial

 Hope the above Big Data Hadoop Tutorial video helped you.
 Let us see further.

 By getting inspiration from Google, which has written a paper about the technologies.
 It is using technologies like Map-Reduce programming model as well as its file system (GFS).
 As Hadoop was originally written for the Nutch search engine project.
 When Doug Cutting and his team were working on it, very soon Hadoop became a top-level project due to its huge popularity.
-Let us understand Hadoop Defination and Meaning.
+Let us understand Hadoop definition and meaning.

 Apache Hadoop is an open source framework written in Java.
 The basic Hadoop programming language is Java, but this does not mean you can code only in Java.
 You can code in C, C++, Perl, Python, ruby etc. You can code the Hadoop framework in any language but it will be more good to code in java as you will have lower level control of the code.